Presidency of John F. Kennedy: Native American relations

 Construction of the Kinzua Dam flooded 10000 acres of Seneca nation land that they had occupied under the Treaty of Canandaigua in 1794, and forced 600 Seneca to relocate to Salamanca, New York.
 Kennedy was asked by the American Civil Liberties Union (ACLU) to intervene and to halt the project, but he declined, citing a critical need for flood control.
 He expressed concern about the plight of the Seneca, and directed government agencies to assist in obtaining more land, damages, and assistance to help mitigate their displacement.

 Agriculture

 Kennedy had relatively little interest in agricultural issues, but he sought to remedy the issue of overproduction, boost the income of farmers, and lower federal expenditures on agriculture.
 Under the direction of Secretary of Agriculture Orville Freeman, the administration sought to limit the production of farmers, but these proposals were generally defeated in Congress.
 To increase demand for domestic agricultural products and help the impoverished, Kennedy launched a pilot Food Stamp program and expanded the federal school lunch program.

+Transportation

+The Kennedy administration tried to increase federal involvement in transportation particularly with urban transit and so did Kennedy himself.
+The Kennedy administration sent a letter to US Congress in 1962 saying they wanted a plan that did not put too much weight on cars and "one that did not overemphasize car ownership to thedetriment of public transportation".
+Effort was also put into building a supersonic airliner as it was felt the Soviet Union's efforts to build one were a threat.